 - effective and dynamic predictive models that consider several actions and their impacts;

 - Life Cycle Assessment (LCA) based on mitigation measures and dynamic traffic restoration solutions; and

 - measures ensuring the safety of users addressing physical, psychological and behavioural dimensions.

-This research project has received funding from the European Union's Innovation and Networks Executive Agency (INEA), within the H2020-MG7.1-2017 call, under Grant Agreement nº 769255.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 769255.